laurpaik/cs-data-structures/README.md

 simple as reserving the memory space for that element, and pointing the "next" reference of what was previously the last element to the new element.

-Implement a `LinkedList` class in Ruby or JavaScript. **Do not use arrays or hashes,** or any of the built-in data types for that matter.
+Implement a `LinkedList` class in Ruby or JavaScript. **Do not implement the list as an array or hash,** or any built-in data type.
 Your class should be capable of the following:

 -   Append a new value to the end of the list
 -   Prepend a new value to the beginning of the list